warp-ds/tech-docs/docs/components/textarea/index.md

 ### Accessibility

-If a visible label isn't specified, an `aria-label` must be provided to the TextArea for accessibility.
+If a visible label isn't specified, an `aria-label` must be provided to the Text Area for accessibility.
 If the field is labeled by a separate element, an `aria-labelledby` prop must be provided using the id of the labeling element instead.

 ## Frameworks